elondagan/choose_influencers/README.md

 # choose_influencers-
-given a social netwrok and artists, predict the best influencers to promote a product
+given a social netwrok, predict the best influencers to promote a product